-The rent prices in Porto will vary depending on which neighborhood you opt for, plus the size of the apartment, the age of the apartment, and other factors.
-Some apartments will include utilities, while for others you will be required to pay extra for them.
+Rent prices in Porto vary depending on which neighborhood you opt for, the size of the apartment, its age, and other factors.
+Some apartments include utilities, while others require extra payment.

 Property prices in Porto

 Food prices are usually a good indication of the price of a city and if you are looking into the cost of living in Porto, you’ll be pretty pleased by the affordability – and quality – of the produce.
-With fresh fruits and vegetables, local fish, and good quality meat, you will be able to eat well.
-Here we’ll give you an indication of the prices of some daily essentials in Porto.
-The data is from Numbeo.
+With fresh fruits and vegetables, local fish, and good-quality meat, you will be able to eat well.
+Here, we’ll give you an indication of the prices of some daily essentials in Porto.

 Milk (regular), (1 liter)